ikeshou/Kyoupuro_library_python/README.md

 Python libraries for programming competition

 Useful and typical algorithms and data structures that are not covered with Python's built-in libraries are implemented.
+All of the libraries passed assertion test and doctest written in itself.
+Some of the libraries are verified by AOJ and AtCoder.

 ## 1. algorithms